SeanHRN/food-fight/README.md

 - Add held items
 - Make accuracy check do things other than return True
 - Add weather to calculations
-- Switch moves and abilities from CSV to JSON
 - Work in progress characters:
-    - LaabGai
     - Halo-Halo
     - Gangster Punk Lizard
     - Forest Lizard